SindhuKaleeswaran/Tkinter/README.md

 # Tkinter
-Sure!
-Here's a sample README file for a Tkinter project:

-# Tkinter Project

 This project is a graphical user interface (GUI) application built using Tkinter, a Python library for creating GUIs.